marionebl/knowledge/programming/documentation.md

 # Documentation

-Arguably docs are the single most important part of projects you expect people to actually use.
+Docs are the most important part of projects you expect people to use.

-Simply put:

 > If people **don’t know why** your project exists, they won’t use it.